lcwllmr/flake/README.md

 ## To-do list

 - add impermanence modules and script from old flake
+- integrate simple webdav server into tscloud (probably [this one](https://github.com/hacdias/webdav))
-- add nixos module for simple cloud server and setup cmx150
+- setup cmx150 with impermanence and tscloud

 ## Cheatsheet